skramm/md2pdf/README.md

 * convert Markdown to LaTeX, then from LaTeX to pdf
 * convert Markdown to HTML(5), then from HTML to pdf using wkhtmltopdf

-The first method requires a complete LaTeX environment installed on your system, which isn't that frequent.
+The first method requires a complete LaTeX environment installed on your system, which isn't that frequent for most users.
 Thus, this scripts uses the second method.
 Moreover, it is much easier to tweak the appearance using CSS.
 This can be done by adding the required CSS styles either in the included Pandoc template, or in the included CSS stylesheet (that are located after install in /usr/local/share/md2pdf/).

-in case of trouble, you can check the standard output files `/tmp/md2pdf/md2pdf_FILENAME.stdout` and `/tmp/md2pdf/md2pdf_FILENAME.stderr`
+in case of trouble, you can check the standard output files:
+`/tmp/md2pdf/md2pdf_FILENAME.stdout` and `/tmp/md2pdf/md2pdf_FILENAME.stderr`

+**New feature**
+With the help of pdfcpu, the output file now has the page numbers printed on bottom of page.
+This is done by a post-processing step, pdfcpu takes the Pandoc output file and adds on each page the page numbers.

 ### 2 - Processing sets of file